japila-books/apache-spark-internals/docs/storage/BlockDataManager.md

 *BlockDataManager* is an <<contract, abstraction>> of <<implementations, block data managers>> that manage storage for blocks of data (aka _block storage management API_).

-BlockDataManager uses xref:storage:BlockId.adoc[] to uniquely identify blocks of data and xref:network:ManagedBuffer.adoc[] to represent them.
+BlockDataManager uses storage:BlockId.md[] to uniquely identify blocks of data and network:ManagedBuffer.md[] to represent them.

-BlockDataManager is used to initialize a xref:storage:BlockTransferService.adoc#init[].
+BlockDataManager is used to initialize a storage:BlockTransferService.md#init[].

-BlockDataManager is used to create a xref:storage:NettyBlockRpcServer.adoc[].
+BlockDataManager is used to create a storage:NettyBlockRpcServer.md[].

 == [[contract]] Contract